 4. What kind of diet should I follow since I have been diagnosed with gallstones or gallbladder problems, or if my gallbladder has been removed?

 Please consult the Gallbladder diet page for good foods for gallbladder and foods to avoid, or follow one of our Gallbladder Diet Plans, strict for pain or the moderate one.
-If your gallbladder has been removed, you should be replacing bile salts your body is not making with the products in the Gallbladder Removal Kit.
+If your gallbladder has been removed, you should be replacing bile salts your body is not making with the products in the After Gallbladder Removal Kit.
 You also need help with the bile flow from the liver and digestive enzymes and help with that is provided in the kit.
-If you have stones or suffer attacks or other gallbladder-related symptoms, use the Gallbladder Stone Kit or the 30 Day Gallbladder Solution since the bile function in your body is impaired, along with your ability to digest fats.
+If you have stones or suffer attacks or other gallbladder-related symptoms, use the Starter Kit with Fos Formula since the bile function in your body is impaired, along with your ability to digest fats.
 I have learned from all of you that peoples' reactions to foods are not consistent at all, especially the common recommendation to avoid leafy greens.
 The worst offenders I hear about from my readers are fatty foods, including eggs and cheese.
 A few react to greens while many don't.
 The greens help to detoxify the liver.
 So you will have to experiment as every body is different.

 5. What can I do to avoid gallbladder removal surgery?

-Order the 30 Day Gallbladder Solution with menu plans and read our newsletter weekly to educate yourself about your symptoms and options.
+Order The Starter Kit with menu plans and read our newsletter weekly to educate yourself about your symptoms and options.
 Include beets in your diet with at least 2 out of 3 meals in the beginning.

 6. Can I have any fats since my gallbladder was removed?